rmalia13/CircuitPython/README.md

 # CircuitPython
 My Circuit assignments
 ## LCD_button.py.py
 this is the button code for the LCD button.
 If not var count.
+## ServoTouch.py
+this is the constant servo assignment with the if then hold statement.
+## blink.py.py
+this is the fading led with the value ceilings.